HISTORY: PHOTOBIOLOGICAL SCIENCES ONLINE

 In 2007, Kendric Smith salvaged the files, and modified the archaic HTML code so that the files could be viewed on current computers.
 The project was renamed Photobiological Sciences Online (PSO).

 Kendric Smith, as Editor and Webmaster, then started the long process of obtaining revisions of the old modules, and of seeking new modules.
 In 2010, the last of the old modules was finally revised.
-Currently (July 2011) there are 82 modules, with many new modules "In Preparation".
+Currently (May 2013) there are 93 modules, with many new modules "In Preparation".

-There are also modules on How to Cite Modules, Suggested Readings, Help For This Website, Editorial Advisory Board, User Statistics, History of PSO, Animations for Science, and a section of Experiments for Students.
+There are also modules on How to Cite Modules, Suggested Readings, Help For This Website, Editorial Advisory Board, User Statistics, History of PSO, Animations for Science, Editor's Blog, and a section of Experiments for Students.

-In September 2011, all interactive graphics and movies were either removed, replaced with a still picture from the graphics, or replaced with a new figure.
+In September 2011, all interactive graphics and movies were either removed, or replaced with a still picture from the graphics, or replaced with a new figure.
 This was necessary because these graphics do not show up on Apple iPads, which are now used by so many students.
 These graphics also do not show up in PDF files, which are the first step toward producing eBooks, the new technology for textbooks.

 [ TOP ]